fonic/wcdatool/README.md

 ## How to use it

-There are multiple ways to use wcdatool, but the following instructions should get you started.
+There are multiple ways to use *wcdatool*, but the following instructions should get you started.
 These instructions assume that you are using *Linux*.
 For *Windows* users, the easiest way to go is to use *Windows Subsystem for Linux (WSL)*:

 1. Requirements:

    Wcdatool: *Python >= 3.6.0*, *wdump* (part of *Open Watcom*), *objdump* (part of [binutils](https://sourceware.org/binutils/))<br/>
+   (both *wdump* and *objdump* need to be accessible via `PATH`)

    Open Watcom v2: *gcc* -or- *clang* (for 64-bit builds), *DOSEMU* -or- *DOSBox* (for *wgml* utility)<br/>
-   (^ only relevant if *Open Watcom v2* is built from sources; the project also provides pre-compiled [binaries](https://github.com/open-watcom/open-watcom-v2/releases))
+   (only relevant if *Open Watcom v2* is built from sources; the project also provides pre-compiled [binaries](https://github.com/open-watcom/open-watcom-v2/releases))

-   **NOTE:** both *wdump* and *objdump* need to be accessible via `PATH`

 2. Download wcdatool:
    ```